Back to blog

 List-Unsubscribe: <mailto:unsubscribe@yourapp.com>

 Even transactional emails benefit from a List-Unsubscribe header.
+Gmail shows an unsubscribe button for emails with this header.

 Test Before Sending